ITALIAN LINGUISTICS

 Students planning to attend this course should have already attended at least one course of Principles of Linguistics and/or History of the Italian language.

-Handouts given in class, which will be also available on Moodle.
+Lesson notes and handouts given in class, which will be available on Moodle, are also part of the course material.

-Students will have to pass a written exam of one hour (with both closed and open questions).
+Students will have to pass a written exam of one and a half hour (with both closed and open questions).
 Students should demonstrate their knowledge of the topics discussed in class and illustrated in the reference texts.
-In particular, students are expected to demonstrate their knowledge in the general field of Italian linguistics with special attention to the Italian lexicon, semantics and lexicography.
+In particular, students are expected to demonstrate their knowledge in the field of Italian linguistics.
 Students should be able to use of a convenient scientific terminology.

 Assessment Criteria: